-Note: I wrote this blog post with students of The Complete Web Developer in 2021: Zero to Mastery course by Andrei Neagoie in mind.
+Note: I wrote this blog post with students of The Complete Web Developer: Zero to Mastery course by Andrei Neagoie in mind.
 However, my experience should be accessible and helpful to anyone starting their coding journey.
 Also, I wasn't kidding with my spoiler alert.
 If you have some basic knowledge, just stop reading and go build an app!
 If you're still not convinced... keep reading :)

 Picture this.
 You’re sitting in front of your computer, ready to start building your first programming project.
 Perhaps you’ve watched some YouTube tutorials or taken a course or two on Udemy or Coursera.
 So, you have a general idea of how to get started.
 But, as you stare at your computer, your mind slowly goes blank.
 The guiding voices of your instructors fade to nothing.
 And all that is left is an empty code editor, a vague feeling of uncertainty, imposter syndrome, fear even, and no clear idea of what to do next.